janusboandersen/big-data/README.md

 ## Running
 - Activate the environment with `. bda/bin/activate`
 - Start Jupyter notebooks using `jupyter notebook`
-- Navigate to the desired noebook
+- Navigate to the desired notebook